-After getting the opportunity to attend the actual Indy 500 last May, I started to compare the two to see if their similarities actually deemed the race in Eagle River worthy of its moniker (spoiler: they do).
+After getting the opportunity to attend the actual Indy 500 last May (here are 10 things to expect if you go), I started to compare the two to see if their similarities actually deemed the race in Eagle River worthy of its moniker (spoiler: they do).
 How does the world’s largest snowmobile racing competition stack up to its open-wheel counterpart?
 I’m glad you asked.

 Qualifying, Qualifying, Qualifying